 Peacefully, at Grey Bruce Health Services, Owen Sound on Wednesday, December 8, 2021 in her 80th year.
 Joan, beloved wife of David.
 Loving mom of Bruce and his wife Cathy, Wayne and his wife Aki, and John and his wife Marina.
 Proud Grandmother of Christopher, Dorian, and Emerson “EJ”.
 Dear sister of Marie Hall and her husband Gavin, and Jim Prudom and his wife Rhonda.
 Predeceased by her parents Milton and Kathleen Prudom and her infant sister Carol Prudom.

 Joan was born in Sarnia, Ontario on April 24, 1942.
-She met her husband Dave while in high school, attended and graduated UW & Western in 1962 and married Dave that same year.
-In 1963 Joan and Dave moved to Owen Sound.
-Joan was the first woman to teach mathematics at West Hill Secondary School and tutored countless students over the years.
+She met her husband Dave while in high school, and attended Western University from 1960 to 1962.
+She transferred from Western to the University of Waterloo in 1962 and married Dave later that same year.
+She graduated at the Fifth Convocation of UW in 1963.
+In 1964 Joan and Dave moved to Owen Sound where they both started teaching at the recently opened West Hill Secondary School.
+Joan was the first woman to teach mathematics at the school, and tutored countless students over the years.
 She left teaching to devote her time to raising her three boys and over the years likely drove over 1 million km to lessons, hockey, soccer, music festivals, highland games and concerts.
 Even with 3 busy boys, Joan found time to quilt and shared her quilts with others.
 Joan was a founding member of the Georgian Bay Symphony and held the roles of treasurer and librarian.
 She played violin, viola and cello, teaching hundreds over the years from ages 4 to 74.
 Joan organized the student orchestra and week long summer camps.
 She retired from teaching violin in 2003.
 Retirement left time for Joan to become an avid amateur astronomer, joining the Bluewater Astronomical Society and purchasing a M31 meadow for dark site.
 Joan and Dave were inspired by astronomy to travel the world, attending astronomy events in Australia, Egypt, Turkey, China and the southern US.
 In 2012 Joan and Dave celebrated their 50th wedding anniversary.
 They travelled frequently to Connecticut to visit their son John and in 2019 travelled to Japan to visit Wayne where they embraced the Japanese culture and food.
 Joan joined the Shoreline Chorus, participated in the KW Community String School and continued to teach and coach cello students.
 She began practicing Tai Chi and recently oversaw the transition of Collingwood Tai Chi to a new independent group in Owen Sound.

 Joan touched countless lives over the years.
 The messages of support, sympathy and condolences are heartwarming, and some have been shared below.